How to Bathe a Dog: 10 Easy Ways to Make Bath Time Easier

 Hygiene: Regular baths remove dirt, bacteria, and allergens from your dog’s skin and coat.
 This is especially important if your dog loves rolling in mud or playing outside like Rumi does on the farm.
 I once skipped her bath for a few weeks, and she developed some skin irritation.
 Keeping your dog clean helps prevent infections and promotes their overall health.

 Skin Health: Bathing also supports healthy skin.
 It clears away dead skin cells and boosts circulation.
 After a bath, Rumi’s thick coat looks shiny, and she seems more energetic.
-Skipping baths can make dogs scratch, which leads to dry, flaky skin and discomfort.
+Skipping baths can cause dogs to scratch, leading to dry, flaky skin and discomfort.

 Smell: Let’s be honest, dogs get into some stinky situations.
 Bathing removes odours that could linger in your home.
 Rumi loves to roll in mud after rainstorms.
 It used to be stressful, but now a good scrub leaves her smelling fresh and clean.